Why Choose Cedars-Sinai Marina del Rey Hospital for Acute Cholecystitis Treatment?

-At Marina Del Rey Hospital, our gastroenterologists are experienced at diagnosing and treating a wide range of conditions, including acute cholecystitis.
+At Cedars-Sinai Marina del Rey Hospital, our gastroenterologists are experienced at diagnosing and treating a wide range of conditions, including acute cholecystitis.
 Additionally, our well-trained team of specialists provides patients with guidance and advice to make the best choices about their treatment.

 Acute cholecystitis is inflammation of the gallbladder.
 The main function of the gallbladder, a small pear-shaped organ located beneath the liver, is to help with digestion by releasing bile into the small intestine.
 Acute cholecystitis most often develops as a result of an untreated biliary colic, a condition that occurs when gallstones migrate from the gallbladder to one of the bile ducts, causing a blockage and preventing the gallbladder from releasing bile.
 When the bile ducts are blocked for prolonged periods of time, the patient becomes more susceptible to developing acute cholecystitis.

 Acute cholecystitis can become a medical emergency.
 Less severe cases of acute cholecystitis have fairly good prognoses if treatment is sought early.
 Thus, it is strongly recommended to seek medical attention right away if you feel that you may be suffering from this condition.
 Recent studies have found that acute cholecystitis has become less frequent as a result of patient education and treatment being sought early on when symptoms arise.